dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-structure/5-semantic-layer-marts.md

 ## Semantic Layer: Where and why?

-- 📂 **Directory structure**: Add your semantic models in the `models/semantic_models` with directories corresponding to the models/marts files.
+- 📂 **Directory structure**: Add your semantic models to `models/semantic_models` with directories corresponding to the models/marts files.
 This type of organization makes it easier to search and find what you can join.
 It also supports better maintenance and reduces repeated code.

     <File name='models/marts/sem_orders.yml'>